- Urgent Care

 If you're experiencing mild symptoms, such as muscle weakness or dehydration, home treatment can help you manage symptoms.
 You can minimize discomfort with home remedies:

-Rest as soon as you recognize your fever and drink plenty of fluids.
+• Rest as soon as you recognize your fever and drink plenty of fluids to stay well hydrated.

 Fever medication

 If your symptoms don't improve or your fever gets worse, talk to your doctor.
-After diagnosing the underlying cause of your fever, your doctor can prescribe antiviral or antibacterial medications to ease your symptoms.
+After discussing the underlying cause of your fever, your online primary-care doctor can discuss a fever treatment plan with you.
+If indicated, you treat your underlying illness.

-Over-the-counter pain medications, such as acetaminophen (Tylenol) and ibuprofen (Advil, Motrin)
+• Over-the-counter fever-reducing medications, such as acetaminophen (Tylenol, paracetamol), ibuprofen (Advil, Motrin), and naproxen (Aleve)

 How to avoid a fever